milibiswas/ATML_GestureRecognition_CNN/README.md

 ## Folder Structure

 1. bin --> This folder contains all the python scripts related to the project.
-2. data --> This folder contains all the data (Training, Validation & Test)
+2. data --> This folder contains all the datasets as well as container for train and validation dynamically.
-3. lib --> This folder contains external libraries (Open source APIs)
+3. lib --> This folder contains external libraries (Open source APIs etc.)
-4. test --> This folder contains test scripts
+4. test --> This folder contains test data.
 5. doc --> This folder contains documents related to the project or relevant research papers used.